hpyu/kernel_src_pruner/README.txt

-h1. kernel_pruner.py
+h1.
+Introduction

-This script can generated precise cscope.files and clean kernel tree without redundant files.
+Here are 2 python scripts who can generated precise cscope.files and a clean kernel tree without redundant files.
-It can save your time and patience when searching kernel symbols.
+The cscope.files is used to create ctags & cscope tags, and  helps save your time and patience when searching kernel symbols.

-You can get it by
+You can get it by:
 git clone https://github.com/hpyu/kernel_src_pruner.git

+*collect_cscope_files.py* makes cscope.files based on *.o.cmd, it works in
+2s(i7-3770 8 cores). *For most users, this script is enough.*

+*kernel_pruner.py* can make cscope.files and a clean kernel tree, it's based on strace, works in 12s(i7-3770 8 cores), user can use it if interested on make a clean kernel tree.
+*make_tags.sh* is a wraper of kernel_pruner.py,it makes cscope.files or a clean kernel tree in a single line command.

-*Please send mail to hpyu@marvell.com for any problem when you are using it, I'm willing to improve it with your suggestion.*
+You can send mail to *hpyu@marvell.com* for any question about them, I'm willing to improve it with your suggestion.

+h1.
+Usage
   h3.
-Function
-    1. This script pick out only used kernel source files from the whole kernel tree
-    2. It can help navigate the kernel source code much more quickly and precisely with ctags&cscope or source insight
-    3. It give you a clear view of what source files used in a project
+1. collect_cscope_files.py
+    h5.
+Pre-conditions
+      # setup cross compiling enviroment
+      # kernel can pass compile normally

+	h5. command line
+	  # somewhere/collect_cscope_files.py kernel_src_dir kernel_obj_dir
+	    #* cscope.files will be genereated in kernel_src_dir

   h3.
-How it works
-    1. Use strace to capture all file accessed when kernel compiling
-    2. Parse the strace output file, pick out the used files to build a clean kernel tree and/or generate cscope.files
-    3. The new kernel tree can be compiled normally with the defconfig when compiling with strace

-  h3.
-Usage
+2. kernel_pruner.py & make_tags.sh
     h5.
 Pre-conditions
       # setup cross compiling enviroment
       # make sure kernel can pass compile normally